AndyCYao/personal_webpage/content/courses/cmpt318.md

 #### Mann Whitney U Test vs Chi Square vs Regression
 These tests are used to compare datasets that are not normally distributed.

 __Mann Whitney__ - test whether one group is larger / smaller than another. the values need to be ordinal, and indepedent observations.
-The idea is if we merge the two datasets together then sort. the output should be even shuffled.
-__Chi Square__   - works in category of data, forms a contingency table, and sees how out of proportion your data is. whats the chance your variance in the data set is due to chance.
+The idea is if we merge the two datasets together then sort. the output should be even shuffled.  works with data we can ordinal data best, __Chi Square__   - works in category of data, forms a contingency table, and sees how out of proportion your data is. whats the chance your variance in the data set is due to chance.
 Degree of freedom is related to how many type of samples you got.
 __Regression__   - this is an inference test too, the null hypothesis is that the slope of the line is 0, ie, y does not depend on x.